lmorchard/telnet-gateway-menu/README.md

 * Maybe somehow combine the functions of [tcpser] for a one-stop utility?

 * Build a Docker image for funsies?

+* `cargo publish` from github? (maybe not for many versions, this thing is not worth cluttering up crates.io yet)

 [tcpser]: https://github.com/go4retro/tcpser